ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 * Go to Weave Scope and login to the `zookeeper` container
 * Find the `zkCli.sh` script and create a shell
 * Now list the contents.
 You should see a `mesos-es` z-node which contains state information of Mesos Elasticsearch
+* Review the content of JSON file you used
+  * Which docker image is running?
+  * What does this image contain?
+  * What does "that thing" find Mesos Master?
+  * Where are executors coming from?
+  * How is http://mesos-elasticsearch.readthedocs.io/en/latest/#using-jar-files-instead-of-docker-images different from your JSON?
+How does it change your answers to the questions above?

 ### Wordpress (15 minutes)